 Answer: You have two options for adding supplemental files and information (i.e., Evidence for Requirements and/or your organization's required Policies) to your KCM platform.
 You can either upload files directly to your KCM account or use the DocuLink option to link policies or evidence from your intranet or a file sharing service.

-9) Question: Is there a character limit for DocuLinks submitted as Evidence?
+9) Question: Is there a character limit for DocuLinks submitted as Evidence, or links to policies for the Policy Management module?

 10) Question: Are there size limitations for files uploaded as compliance Evidence, or as policies for the Policy Management module?